njpietrow/Filter.io/README.md

   (rightEyeCorner.x - leftEyeCorner.x)
 );
 ```
-Similarly, we also want to know the proper scale of the filer since the perceived size of a face will change depending on the distance from the webcam.
+Similarly, we also want to know the proper scale of the filter since the perceived size of a face will change depending on the distance from the webcam.
 We can scale our filters by assuming that the distance between the users eyes will remain consistent.
-This calculation gets the distance between 2 points in a 3D space and also accounts for the aspect ratio scaling for the x and y coordinates becuase the landmarks are 1:1 and the video is 4:3.
+The below calculation gets the distance between 2 points in a 3D space and also accounts for the aspect ratio scaling for the x and y coordinates becuase the landmarks are 1:1 and the video is 4:3.
 ```javaScript
 distance: function(pos1, pos2){
   let aspectRatio = VIDEO_WIDTH/VIDEO_HEIGHT;